pedroCX486/nodemcu_pushbullet_notification/readme.md

 ## Are there any tricks?

 You'll need to follow the instructions on the code comments.
-You're gonna need the fingerprint from the Pushbullet API website and an access token that can be generated using your account's control panel.
+You're gonna need the fingerprint from the Pushbullet API website and an access token that can be generated using your pushbullet account's control panel.

 ## Credits